nu-amzad/Weather-Info/README.md

 # Weather-INFO App 🌦

-A simple web app that displays current temperature and weather conditions for cities using the OpenWeatherMap API.
+A simple web app that displays current temperature and weather conditions for cities and current location using the OpenWeatherMap API.

 ## Features
 - Search for any city